Huadu (Taiwan)

 Republic of China independence, abbreviated in Chinese as Huadu (hua2 tu2 (huá dú)) is a stance on the status of Taiwan that posits Taiwan and its outlying islands are presently an independent state (i.e. a distinct sovereign state from the People's Republic of China) under the name "Republic of China".

+Definition

 Huadu supporters reject the One China principle, instead positing that: